dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 ##### Shallow

-*Shallow task*: one that takes less time to learn
-*Deep task*: one that takes a long time to learn
+**Shallow task**: one that takes less time to learn **Deep task**: one that takes a long time to learn

 Most, if not all, of a manager's tasks were "shallow" in nature.
 Meaning, the learning curve of each task was low.
 An average person could take up any one task after 1-2 weeks of training.
-Such "shallow" nature of the tasks became the undoing of the role.
+Such **"shallow" nature of the tasks became the undoing of the role**.

-(The shallow nature of the tasks also created a low entry barrier to this role.
-The low entry barrier allowed many incompetents to become full-fledged managers in 3 to 6 months.
-But that's just me ranting.)
+The shallow nature of the tasks also created a low entry barrier to this role. *The low entry barrier allowed many incompetents to become full-fledged managers in 3 to 6 months.
+But that's just me ranting.*

 This shallow aspect ties into another key factor.

 ##### Non-Core

-I mentioned that a manager's role was to "oil the software-creating engine."
-This also highlights that the manager was not part of the software-creating engine.
-This is another reason for the role's extinction.
+I mentioned that a manager's role was to "oil the software-creating engine." **This also highlights - that the manager was not part of the software-creating machine**.
+Another reason for the role's extinction.

+**Supportive?
+Yes.
+Essential to quality?
+Not really.** How many PMs code-touch their projects?

 Notice that none of the above tasks produced or improved code.
-Sure, they supported the development of code, but hardly made a difference to the quality of the final product.
+Sure, they supported the development of code indirectly.
+But they, hardly ever made a direct difference to the quality of the final product.

 The tasks were mostly based on Excel sheets.
-So, I call them "Excel sheet managers."
-(Long live Microsoft!)
+So, **I call them "Excel sheet managers."
+(Long live Microsoft!)**

 ---